NGC 6000

 NGC 6000 is a barred spiral galaxy located in the constellation Scorpius.
 Its velocity with respect to the cosmic microwave background is 2328±9 km/s, which corresponds to a Hubble distance of 34.33 ± 2.41 Mpc.
 However, 5 non-redshift measurements give a closer mean distance of 27.240 ± 2.362 Mpc.
 It was discovered by British astronomer John Herschel on 8 May 1834.
 It is designated as SB(s)bc in the galaxy morphological classification scheme, and is the brightest of all the galaxies in the constellation Scorpius.

 NGC 6000 is a Seyfert II galaxy, i.e. it has a quasar-like nucleus with very high surface brightnesses whose spectra reveal strong, high-ionisation emission lines, but unlike quasars, the host galaxy is clearly detectable.

+NGC 6000 has a glowing yellow centre with glittering blue outskirts.

 Supernovae

 Two supernovae have been observed in NGC 6000: